 Fitness and weight training is high on everyone’s agenda.
 So here’s a project you will all love: How how to make your own dumbbell.

-As upcycling is on my agenda, I thought to bring you a craft project for guys.
-The idea here is to kick-start your work-out routine by adding some weights.
-Rather than buying some that will be to small for you within a few months time, we have an idea here that allow you to expand your dumbbell’s weight as you gain muscle mass and strength.
+As upcycling is on my agenda, I thought to bring you a craft idea to kick-start your work-out routine by adding some weights, that would not really cost you very much, and would make you miss the gym less.
+Rather than buying some that will be too light for you within a few months, this dumbbell design allows you to expand your dumbbell’s weight as you gain muscle mass and strength.

 :: SPONSOR MESSAGE ::